McQTip22/personal-site/README.md

 >>A quick introduction to Brian.

 ### About the Author
 Hey.
 Thanks for checking out this project.
 My name is Brian McEwen.
-Please check out my other work (http://www.brianmcewen.com/)or(https://github.com/McQTip22).
+Please feel free to reach out brian.t.mcewen@gmail.com.